Tommibjo/Github-tutorial-Hello-world/README.md

-# 1st commit:
+# Hello world!
-Hello world!
-I am talking computer!
+Here I was getting familiar with github (and without understanding it, to the: <Git</> (Distributed version control).